Siong23/ros-security/milestones/readme.md

 # Milestone #2
-- Started my hand on machine learning
-- Understand what the flow features packet means
+- CICFlowMeter working in Ubuntu to see real life incoming traffic
+- Export models created in NavBot25
+- Validating the data of models

 # Milestone #3
 -